CIS-566-Fall-2023/lab02-debugging/README.md

    ```glsl
    H *= len * iResolution.x / iResolution.y;
    ```
-   To avoid distortions, we corrected the aspect ratio in the `raycast` function.

 2. **Removal of Redundant `break` Statements**:
    We removed unnecessary `break` statements in the `computeMaterial` function following the `return` statements, making the code cleaner.